 Corporate income tax rate in Nigeria for company income tax stands at 30% for companies operating with an annual turnover of ₦100 million or more; a reduced tax rate exists for medium-sized companies with annual turnover of ₦25 million and less than ₦100 million while zero corporate tax rate exists for companies with annual turnover less than ₦25 million.
 The reason for the lower and zero company income tax rates for the companies with lower earnings is to serve as an incentive for them to continue operations in Nigeria.

 Every company incorporated in Nigeria must have a minimum of one director for private limited companies and a minimum of two directors for public companies.
 The number of directors in these types of companies can never fall below the legal minimum—if it does, then the company is expected to rectify same immediately to avoid regulatory sanctions from the Corporate Affairs Commission.
+However, for companies being registered by foreigners, the company must have a minimum of two directors.
+These directors can be foreigners without any local participation on the Board.
+However, in cases where local content requirements mandate local participation, then the foreigners can only incorporate a company which includes a local resident on its Board as director.

 Company directors for a foreign-owned company in Nigeria need not be local; they can be 100% foreign to go in line with ownership leverage of 100% foreign ownership of companies in Nigeria, as prescribed by Law.
 In some industries, there’s a requirement for local participation, though, but this isn’t the norm, it’s the exception.
 Foreigners are allowed to operate their companies on a 100 percentile foreign ownership basis with foreign directors.